MSchnei/visprompt/README.md

 # visprompt
 Welcome to *visprompt*, a repository and basic GUI for experimenting with visual prompting based on SAM and segGPT.

+If you would like to learn more about visual prompting, please check out [the website accompanying this project](https://mschnei.github.io/visprompt/).

 Current version: 0.1.0

 https://github.com/MSchnei/visprompt/assets/15090072/3243cd79-7373-48f3-a45d-b0caf8b7e6c0